The Able Diabetic

 NOW PUBLISHED!

-INVISIBLE IMPACTS - My type 1 diabetes from diagnosis to getting to grips is published via Amazon.
-Now available.
+INVISIBLE IMPACTS - My type 1 diabetes from diagnosis to getting to grips is about lived diabetic life.
+It is now available via Amazon.
+It is the second of Sarah's diabetic books, and tells her story as a new type 1 diabetic.

 Go to amazon